ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06 Type Checking Tools And Techniques.md

-# Chapter 6: Type Checking Tools and Techniques
+# Type Checking Tools And Techniques

 ## Getting Started with `mypy`: Installation and Basic Use